wagnerfrancisco/api-logs/README.md

 }
 ```

 text_field can be "client", "connection", "user", "ip" or "full".
-Multiple entries of text_field can be done if you wish to fetch more than one field.
+Multiple entries of text_field can be added if you wish to search on more than one field.
 The "full" option makes the search on all fields, so any other text_field entry specified will be ignored.